 What is palliative care?

-A palliative care team will focus on controlling your symptoms, keeping you as comfortable and as pain-free as possible, as well as offering physical, psychological, spiritual and social support for you and your family.
+A palliative care team will focus on controlling your symptoms, keeping you as comfortable and as pain-free as possible, as well as offering physical, psychological, spiritual and social support for both you and your family.

 What decisions do I need to make?

-- Whether you want to make a living will (this is called an advance directive).
+- Whether you want to make a living will (this is called an advance decision).
 This allows mentally competent people to refuse some or all forms of medical care in the future when they are unable to make their own decisions or tell doctors what they want (for example, if they are in a coma).
 This is legally binding, so doctors must comply with your wishes.